ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 DeepSeek’s profile reports a throughput roughly twice that of its production environment.
 SGLang with default expert imbalance is 20% slower than DeepSeek’s profile, while the simulated perfect EPLB case narrows the gap to 5%.

-For decode, we assume DeepSeek’s profile uses 128 sequences per batch with MTP enabled at a 60% acceptance rate, a setting we replicate in our simulated MTP experiment.
-Results are shown below:
+For decode, the results are shown below:

 |                       | DeepSeek Blog | DeepSeek Profile | SGLang (Default) | SGLang + Simulated MTP (Slow Attention) |
 | --------------------- | ------------- | ---------------- | ---------------- | --------------------------------------- |